Felix-Redwood/Interactive-Frontend-Development-Milestone-Project/README.md

 Technologies used:
-* [burst](https://burst.shopify.com/) was used to download the main page image
+* [burst](https://burst.shopify.com/) was used to download the main page image.
-* [logo maker](https://logomakr.com/) was used to create the favicon logo
+* [logo maker](https://logomakr.com/) was used to create the favicon logo.
-* [google fonts, roboto](https://fonts.google.com/specimen/Roboto) was used to gain the 'roboto' font
+* [google fonts, roboto](https://fonts.google.com/specimen/Roboto) was used to display the 'roboto' font.
+* [fontawesome](https://fontawesome.com/) was used to display the footer icons.

 Credits: